 Remember, you are giving up a lot to make the move.
 I’m not saying you should have a laundry list of demands for yourself, but have a reasonable list of some things you may wish to negotiate into the contract.

-Now a days it is so easy to stay connected.
+These days it is so easy to stay connected with your loved ones back home.
 Set aside time to speak with those you love.
 Here are a few ideas:

 - Skype yourself in during holidays and family gatherings (or weekly phone conversations)